Wedding Guide - The Wedding Ceremony

 Most couples produce service sheets that give details of the order of service, music and hymns.
 The vicar will discuss the order of service with you about eight weeks before the wedding.
 We will help you prepare a draft service sheet which you or your printers can produce in your chosen style.

 Confetti, rose petals etc.

 Please do not scatter confetti, rose petals or similar in the church or churchyard.
 Your guests are welcome to throw confetti outside the gate on the church steps of St Bartholomew’s.

-Candlelight looks wonderful in the twilight of a late afternoon winter wedding but it is lost in summer sunlight.
+Candlelight looks wonderful in the twilight of a late winter afternoon but it is lost in summer sunlight.
 Please speak to the vicar if you are considering using candles at your wedding.

 Go to main Weddings page